brunogritti/laravel-user-url-logs/README.md

 ## User Activity Logging for Laravel

-Log user activity automatically with this Trait
+Log URLs that user access automatically with this Trait

 # Instaling

 Require this package in your composer.json and update composer.

-    `composer require brunogritti/laravel-user-activity-logs`
+    `composer require brunogritti/laravel-user-url-logs`

 # Using

-Use `php artisan make:user-activity-logs` to run migration
+Use `php artisan make:user-url-logs` to run migration

-Apply `use Logabble` to the models you want to keep track of
+Apply `use LogURLs` to the models you want to keep track of

 ## Roadmap